ashn-dot-dev/site/src/blog/wip-an-unfortunate-encounter-with-ai-slop.md

 =====================================

 Today I had an unfortunate encounter with some AI slop content on the internet while theory crafting for my Old School RuneScape account.
-This is the first time that I have ever really encountered a piece of AI writing that was so obviously bad that I wanted to talk about the experience.
+This is the first time that I have ever really encountered a piece of AI writing that was so obviously bad, and I wanted to talk about the experience.

 ## Background